Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/AudioCodec/Class RecordWav.rst

 Example: `RecordWavFile <https://github.com/Ameba-AIoT/ameba-arduino-d/blob/dev/Arduino_package/hardware/libraries/AudioCodec/examples/RecordWavFile/RecordWavFile.ino>`_

 .. note :: After recording is complete, any open.wav files should be closed; otherwise, recorded audio data may be lost.
-    “RecordWav.h” must be included to use the class function.
+    "RecordWav.h" must be included to use the class function.

 **RecordWav::fileOpened**
 -------------------------